Design Your First Label — Step-by-Step Tutorial with Barcode, Logo & Live Data

 Step 4: Set Up Your Page

-- Choose a preset:
+- Choose a preset or label size:

 - For standard labels: Select "Avery 5160" (30 labels per sheet)